Invide-Labs/MakeItCount-Road-Safety-Hackathon/README.md

 You need to show one page only for stats of a specific car.

 Keep CarFi API data minimal only as much as you need to show in dashboard.

+How CarFi works is beyond the scope of this hackathon, just assume that you can get the data through http APIs.

 #####For evaluation we will need
 1. Screenshots of the app screen